Bloomsbury Publishing: Bloomsbury US

-Bloomsbury India
+Bloomsbury Qatar

-In December 2008, Bloomsbury opened a branch in Doha, Qatar in a joint-partnership with Qatar Foundation.
+In December 2008, Bloomsbury opened a branch in Doha, Qatar, in a joint-partnership with Qatar Foundation.
 The partnership created a publishing house, Bloomsbury Qatar Foundation Publishing; it worked mainly with English and Arabic literature.

 Bloomsbury Qatar Foundation Journals (BQFJ), an open access and peer reviewed academic publisher, was created in December 2010 as a joint venture with Qatar Foundation.
 Journal research articles were published through BQFJ's website QScience.com.
 The company's partnership with Qatar Foundation ended in December 2015 and all of Bloomsbury Qatar Foundation Publishing works were incorporated in Qatari-owned HBKU Press.
 At the time of BQFP's dissolution it had published over 200 books.
 BQFJ's works were also incorporated in HBKU Press.

 In 2012, Bloomsbury established a publishing office in India.

 In 2018, an article disclosed that much of the profit in the children's division was due to the Harry Potter series by J. K. Rowling.

 In May 2023, an article in The Verge reported that the cover of the UK edition of House of Earth and Blood, published by Bloomsbury, uses an AI-generated image.